Nancy Walker Bush Ellis: Political activities

 Although she had been a liberal Democrat and an environmentalist who actively fundraised for the NAACP and co-chaired the New England section of the NAACP Legal Defense Fund, she joined the Republican Party in 1988 when her brother ran for president.
 In September 2004, when her nephew was running for reelection, she visited London, Paris and Frankfurt on behalf of Republicans Abroad in an effort to encourage Republicans living in Europe to register and vote.

 Volunteer and charitable activities

 Ellis long volunteered with the Boston United South End Settlement House, of which she was an honorary director.
 She also volunteered with the New England Medical Center, the Boston Symphony Orchestra, and the New England Conservatory of Music.

 As a board member of the Massachusetts Audubon Society, an organization that was critical of the George W. Bush administration's widespread encouragement of industry self-regulation, Ellis led fundraising efforts to establish Belize's Rio Bravo Conservation and Management Area and the environmental conservation program Programme for Belize.
 She was also a member of the nongovernmental organization Pact.

 Death

-Ellis was hospitalized on December 30, 2020, with a fever and subsequently tested positive for COVID-19 amid the COVID-19 pandemic in Massachusetts.
+Ellis was hospitalized with a fever on December 30, 2020, and subsequently tested positive for COVID-19 amidst the COVID-19 pandemic in Massachusetts.
 She died at an assisted living facility in Concord, Massachusetts, on January 10, 2021, one month shy of her 95th birthday.